Research and reports

 On our balance sheet template you can see under this section:

 If you’re a sole trader or unincorporated business, you might be wondering what shareholders’ equity means for you.
 It essentially represents how much you’ll be left with if you decide to stop trading, sell your business assets, and pay off your business liabilities.
+Our article on equity in business has more information.

 In this case, capital stock is the money you paid into the business to set it up, before you started making money.
 Retained earnings is effectively 'the rest' – the money the business has made while it’s been operating that hasn't gone into things like paying bills or buying materials.
 This can be paid out to the sole trader.